Environmental Impact

 Embodied emissions

 An obvious question is what are the embodied emissions of the heat pump, solar panels, etc. that we installed?
 This is obviously difficult to calculate but credible sources online suggest a few tons each.
 Which is to say, that after just a year or two we'll have recouped the carbon costs of producing the heat pump.
-The case for solar panels is on the surface a little less compelling given those figures, but bear in mind that it's often displacing a natural gas plant at the margins so it's probably greater than you might initially expect.
+The case for solar panels is on the surface a little less compelling given those figures, but bear in mind that it's often displacing a natural gas plant at the margins so it's probably greater than you might initially expect (edit: see last section for some notes on that).

 Human-scale impact